 If you believe there is an error on your notice or bill, write to the IRS office that sent it to you within the time frame given.
 You should provide photocopies of any records that may help correct the error.
 Also, you may call the number listed on your notice or bill for assistance.
 If you are correct, we will make the necessary adjustment to your account and send you a corrected notice.

 For more information about IRS notices and bills, refer to Publication 594 (PDF), The IRS Collection Process.
-More information about penalty and interest charges is contained in Part One, Chapter 1, Filing Information, of Publication 17, Your Federal Income Tax.
+More information about penalty and interest charges is contained in Part One, Chapter 1, Filing Information, of Publication 17, Your Federal Income Tax for Individuals.

 Page Last Reviewed or Updated: December 12, 2013